Tanya Seaman

 Tanya Seaman was an American environmentalist and the co-founder and past executive director of PhillyCarShare.
-Seaman was born in Menlo Park, California to Lynn & Elisabeth Seaman.

-Seaman died in March 2022 of metastatic breast cancer.
+Seaman was born in Menlo Park, California to Lynn and Elisabeth Seaman.
+She died on March 17, 2022, of metastatic breast cancer.

 Environmentalism

-On November 7, 2002, Seaman helped to launch PhillyCarShare a non-profit carsharing organization in Philadelphia, Pennsylvania.
-PhillyCarShare has been one of the most successful, fastest-growing carsharing programs.
-It is seen as a national model in both the environmental and non-profit sectors.
-Seaman helped develop the innovative program with the City of Philadelphia to use PhillyCarShare cars as fleet cars for city workers.
+On November 7, 2002, Seaman helped launch PhillyCarShare, a non-profit carsharing organization in Philadelphia, Pennsylvania.
+PhillyCarShare reached 55,000 users by 2008.
+Seaman helped develop the program with the City of Philadelphia to use PhillyCarShare cars as fleet vehicles for city workers.

+She advocated for stronger municipal climate policies and improved public transportation options, including safe infrastructure for cyclists and pedestrians.

-Her leadership made her one of the Philadelphia Business Journals "40 Under 40" to watch in the city of Philadelphia.
+Her leadership earned her recognition as one of the Philadelphia Business Journals "40 Under 40" to watch in the city of Philadelphia.

 Background

-Seaman held a degree in design from the University of California, Davis.
+Seaman held a bachelor's degree in design from the University of California, Davis.
 After working in the field of architecture for several years, she left her home state of California to earn a Masters in City and Regional Planning at the University of Pennsylvania.
-Seaman attempted to live as sustainable a lifestyle as possible; she did not own a car and ate a plant-based diet.
+Seaman did not own a car and ate a plant-based diet as part of her advocation for a sustainable life.